Josh236061/clothingurusss/README.md

 ## Introduction

 Welcome to Clothing Gurusss!
-Here, we post the best clothing products from all our valued members!
-We have the best Full-Stack Engineers working earnestly to provide the best User Interfacing Experience, our customer-base can rest assured they will have a seamless adventure surfing our clothing site for their products of interest, placing their selected products within their virtual carts, and easily selecting related products accordingly, all connected to their created Username, Email and Password.
+Here, we post the best clothing products from all our valued vendor members!
+We have the best Non-Guru Full-Stack Engineers working earnestly to provide the best User Interfacing Experience, & we guarantee our vendor base can rest assured they will have a seamless adventure surfing our site and providing them a simplistic approach to post their products of interest, placing their selected customized products within their virtual carts, and easily submitting their related products accordingly, all connected to their created Username, Email and Password.
 Here at Clothing Gurusss, We've got you COVERED (Get it?
-'Covered' body-wise ;)) ENJOY!
+'Covered', clothing? body-wise LOL, a Joke ;)) ENJOY!

 ## User Story

 As a customer:

 I  WANT the ability to design clothing with color and size  customizations so that I can create and post clothing  product lists  based on the clothing type, dimensions, and price

 ## Acceptance Criteria

 WHEN I open the app.

 THEN I will be presented with the ability to create an account, or to utilize my created account credentials to login into the site via a “submit" button.

 THEN I am presented with the options to select clothing types (i.e. shirts, pants, etc.) and am presented with related prices.

 THEN I am able to Add interested clothing products to my Cart.